$\mathrm{G}_2$-instantons on the 7-sphere: Introduction

-where $\psi = *_{g_{\phi}} \phi$ is the dual 4-form and $\tau_0$ is a constant.
-Nearly parallel $\G_2$-structures have much in common with the torsion-free case \cite{friedrichkathmoroianusemmelmann}.
+Here $\psi = *_{g_{\phi}} \phi$ is the dual 4-form and $\tau_0$ is a constant.
+Nearly parallel $\G_2$-structures have much in common with the torsion-free case: their associated metrics are Einstein and they enjoy a natural spinorial description \cite{friedrichkathmoroianusemmelmann}.
+More importantly for this work, instantons on nearly parallel $\G_2$-manifolds are critical points of the Yang-Mills functional (see \cite{harlandnolle} or (\ref{instareym}) below).
+This stands in contrast with general co-closed $\G_2$-structures.

+Most famously, the 7-sphere carries a ``standard'' $\G_2$-structure induced by the octonionic structure of $\R^8;$ for elementary reasons, this turns out to be nearly parallel.
+(In fact, $S^7$ also carries a second, ``squashed,'' nearly parallel $\G_2$-structure---see Example \ref{ex:squashed} below and Appendix \ref{appendix:squashed}---but we shall be concerned primarily with the standard structure.)
+There are three main reasons why the standard $S^7$ is an especially appealing arena for gauge theory.

-Our motivation for studying $\G_2$-instantons on $S^7$ is threefold.
-First, we would ideally like to determine the complete moduli space of instantons in this model case, as achieved by ADHM \cite{adhm} for the 4-sphere.
-This is a very difficult problem; we are limited here to studying the deformations of a given $\G_2$-instanton, in the spirit of Atiyah, Hitchin, and Singer \cite{ahs}.
-As we shall see, instantons on $S^7$ tend to have large spaces of infinitesimal deformations---one of many ``pathological phenomena'' that may also potentially occur in the torsion-free setting.
+First, determining the complete moduli space of instantons on $S^7$ presents a clear challenge for higher-dimensional gauge theory.
+This problem is at least as difficult as the corresponding problem on $S^4,$ solved by the spectacular theorem of Atiyah-Drinfeld-Hitchin-Manin \cite{adhm}.
+At present, we are limited to studying the deformations of a given $\G_2$-instanton on $S^7,$ in the spirit of Atiyah-Hitchin-Singer's classic work on deformations of ASD instantons on $S^4$ \cite{ahs}.

-The second motivation comes from another difficulty in higher-dimensional gauge theory: the appearance of instantons with essential singularities.
-Given a $\Spin(7)$-instanton with an isolated singularity on a $\Spin(7)$-manifold, the cross-section of the tangent cone at the singular point is a $\G_2$-instanton on the standard $S^7.$ Hence, these are the ``building blocks'' for the simplest non-removable singularities in dimension eight.
+The second motivation comes from another well-known difficulty in higher-dimensional gauge theory: the appearance of instantons with essential singularities.
+Given a $\Spin(7)$-instanton with an isolated singularity on a $\Spin(7)$-manifold, the cross-section of the tangent cone is a $\G_2$-instanton on the standard $S^7.$ Hence, these are the ``building blocks'' for the simplest non-removable singularities in dimension eight.

 The third motivation is the relationship with gauge theory in fewer than seven dimensions.
 Since $\G_2$-holonomy metrics typically collapse at the boundary of the moduli space, it is important to understand instantons on model $\G_2$-manifolds coming from lower-dimensional geometries.
-Recently, Y. Wang \cite{yuanqicyproduct} has shown that any $\G_2$-instanton on $S^1 \times X,$ for $X$ a Calabi-Yau 3-fold, is gauge-equivalent to the pullback of a Hermitian-Yang-Mills connection.
-This is the first case where the full moduli space of $\G_2$-instantons on a given manifold with holonomy contained in $\G_2$ has been identified.
+Recently, Y. Wang \cite{yuanqicyproduct} has shown that any $\G_2$-instanton on $S^1 \times X,$ for $X$ a Calabi-Yau 3-fold, is equivalent by a broken gauge transformation to the pullback of a Hermitian-Yang-Mills connection.
+This is the first case where the full moduli space of $\G_2$-instantons on a given 7-manifold with holonomy contained in $\G_2$ has been identified.